 "When I saw this, I was eager to learn more," Kevin says.
 "I'm getting older, I suppose, but I'm only 50.
 I'm not that old!
 It was extremely encouraging to find out there was something I could do."

-Kevin scheduled a visit with neurologist Vibhash Sharma, MD.
-Dr. Sharma conducted a thorough evaluation, including testing Kevin's ability to perform various functions like writing his name and bringing a cup to his mouth.
+Kevin scheduled a visit with a neurologist who conducted a thorough evaluation, including testing Kevin's ability to perform various functions like writing his name and bringing a cup to his mouth.

 "He said we would try additional medicines or proceed to surgery," Kevin says.
 "I was game to move forward with the DBS."